codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 **How to**
 1. Do one of the following:
   * If you see a notification in the Codefresh UI about invalid Runtime tokens,  click **[Update Token]**.
-    The Runtimes page shows Runtimes with invalid tokens prefixed by the key icon.
+    The GitOps Runtimes page shows runtimes with invalid tokens prefixed by the key icon.
 Mouse over shows invalid token.
   * To update an existing token, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
-1. Select the Runtime for which to update the Git token.
+1. Select the GitOps Runtime for which to update the Git token.
 1. From the context menu with the additional actions at the top-right, select **Update Git Runtime token**.

   {% include